netotaku/h3/_posts/2019-04-02-how-points-of-parity-benefit-brands.md

 >And if I was a wedding photographer, I’d organize a dozen other photographers in town and do a joint brochure and marketing effort.
 Serving brides in a way that establishes status and increases their confidence.

-### Being identified as a part of a group can be beneficial.
+Being identified as a part of a group can be beneficial.

+### Be distinctive, but within a category

 Now of course, a brand should have its own identity – but let’s also remember that, particularly when the competition you’re actually trying to win customers from is so much larger and with a much larger available budget, there is a value